Finnoy Travel - Travel Stories and Reviews

 The Future of Finnish Immigration System

 The latest trend has been that the Finnish immigration laws are getting stricter.
-For example, income requirements for residence permits may get higher and other new requirements may be introduced.
+For example, income requirements for residence permits may increase, and other new requirements may be introduced.
 The changes will affect work- and family-based immigration.
 The government is having discussions about how the laws should be changed.

-One thing remains constant: Finland continues to require numerous specialists and entrepreneurs to advance the country and ensure the smooth functioning of daily tasks.
-We anticipate that obtaining a residence permit for these categories will remain relatively easy or potentially become even easier.
-However, securing a work-related residence permit for low-paying jobs is likely to become more challenging or even impossible.
+One thing remains constant: Finland requires numerous specialists and entrepreneurs to advance the country and ensure the smooth functioning of daily tasks.
+We anticipate obtaining a residence permit for these categories will remain relatively easy or potentially even easier.
+However, securing a work-related residence permit for low-paying jobs will likely become more challenging or even impossible.

 Common Questions

-- Anyone who fulfils the requirements of Finnish law can immigrate to Finland.
+Anyone who fulfils the requirements of Finnish Law can immigrate to Finland.
 The most difficult task is to find a job and get a residence permit.
-For example, as a nurse or a doctor, you have a good chance to get a vacancy in Finland.
+For example, as a nurse or a doctor, you can get a vacancy in Finland.
 As a salesman, the chances are lower.

-- Can an immigrant take a family with him/her to Finland?
+Can an immigrant take a family with them to Finland?

-- That is possible if you have a regular income which is enough to cover your family's living costs.
+That is possible if you have a regular income to cover your family's living costs.

-- Yes, but the first winter may be challenging.
+Yes, but the first winter may be challenging.
 Just remember to keep yourself warm.
-Also, don't forget to keep a strong positive mindset.
-Maintain a great social connection.
-Travel if you can.
+Also, don't forget to keep a strong positive mindset, maintain great social connections, and travel if you can.

 Bottom Line

-Are you planning to immigrate to Finland, comment below.
-Or join our Travelling and Living in Finland Facebook group and discuss with us and other group members.
+Are you planning to immigrate to Finland?
+Comment below.
+Or join our Travelling and Living in Finland Facebook group and discuss with other group members and us.

 Add Comment